nlyu1/anthropic-2025-spongebob/workflow.md

 <!--
 uv run python tests/debug_chat.py "GOAL
-• Read the attached PDF of name gettysburg_address.
+• Read the attached PDFs.
 • Produce a concise, integrated summary of its key ideas.
 • Support every claim with accurately transcribed quotations from the PDF by using the MCP tool **search_pdf(file, query)**.
 • Do not call the tool search_pdf just to verify that the file exists.
 You can assume that it exists.